zackw/header-survey/README.md

-but anything goes as long as it's a conforming hosted C89 implementation (that is, as long as it does provide the headers listed in the file `b-c1989`).
+but anything goes as long as it's a conforming hosted C89 implementation (that is, as long as it does provide the headers listed in the file `data/b-c1989`).
 Since we're investigating what can safely be assumed to exist everywhere, it is most useful to report on older OS versions, as long as they're still in current use.
 Three to five years back is a decent rule of thumb.

 To generate an inventory, clone the repository and run `scansys.py` like this:

-    $ python scansys.py > h-YOUR-OS 2> failures
+    $ python scansys.py > data/h-YOUR-OS 2> failures

 Please choose a label for YOUR-OS consistent with the `h-` files that already exist.
 If your C compiler is not named '`cc`', you'll need to tell `scansys.py` its name:

-    $ python scansys.py YOUR-COMPILER > h-YOUR-OS 2> failures
+    $ python scansys.py YOUR-COMPILER > data/h-YOUR-OS 2> failures

 Now read through `failures`.
 It will contain a list of headers that were "present but could not be compiled", normally because they